in2code-de/in2iframeconsent/docs/README.md

 ---
 home: true
-heroImage: /vuepress-logo.png
+heroImage: /logo-in2code-large.png
 actionText: Getting started →
 actionLink: /guide/
 features:
-- title: Feature No. 1
+- title: Completely configurable
-  details: Here you can talk about feature number 1.
+  details: The name and duration of the cookie can be configured as desired.
-- title: Feature No. 2
+- title: User Permission
-  details: Here you can talk about feature number 2.
+  details: iFrame is not loaded until permission is granted by the user.
-- title: Feature No. 3
+- title: Optimized for TYPO3
-  details: Here you can talk about feature number 3.
+  details: in2iframeconsent is completely tailored for TYPO3
-footer: Made with 💚
+footer: Made with 💚 by in2code
 ---